RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 ```

-YOLOV2 also uses darknet-19 as the backbone.
-Darknet-19 is a 19-layered CNN.
+YOLOv2 also uses Darknet-19 as the backbone.
+Darknet-19 is a 19-layer CNN.

-## [YOLO V3](https://arxiv.org/pdf/1804.02767) Joseph Redmon, Ali Farhadi, 2018)
+## [YOLOv3](https://arxiv.org/pdf/1804.02767) (Joseph Redmon, Ali Farhadi, 2018)

 [Code](https://pjreddie.com/darknet/yolo/)

-- multiscale prediction: bounding boxes at 3 different scales, similar to feature pyramid networks.
-The paper explicitly notes that YOLO had historically struggled with small objects, but multiscale prediction reversed much of that trend.
+- Multiscale prediction: bounding boxes are predicted at 3 scales, similar to a feature pyramid.
+The paper notes that YOLO historically struggled with small objects, and multiscale prediction improved this substantially.
-- Better, and bigger backbone: 53 layered Darknet-53, which suses residual connection but more efficient than ResNet-101 ResNet-152
+- Better and bigger backbone: 53-layer Darknet-53, which uses residual connections and is more efficient than ResNet-101/152 in this context.
-- Classifier: **allows a single box to have multiple labels** instead of softmax:  each class gets its own sigmoid probability: `class_probs = sigmoid(class_logits)`, so a box can have probabilities: `Person: 0.97 Woman: 0.91 Athlete: 0.74 Dog: 0.01`.
+- Classifier: **allows a single box to have multiple labels** instead of softmax.
+Each class gets its own sigmoid probability: `class_probs = sigmoid(class_logits)`, so one box can have probabilities like `Person: 0.97, Woman: 0.91, Athlete: 0.74, Dog: 0.01`.
-- Fixed a critical bug in YOLOv2 dataloading, mAP increased by 2% (😂)
+- Fixed a critical dataloading bug from YOLOv2, with about a 2% mAP improvement.

-On anchor and grid cell:
+On anchors and grid cells:

-- **scale** means the size of the prediction grid.
+- **Scale** means the size of the prediction grid.
-- An anchor is a pre-chosen bounding box shape that the model uses as a starting guess.
-YOLO V3 decomposes an image into a 5x5 grid like the above ^.
-YOLOv3 gives each grid cells a bounding box at a certain scale.
+- An anchor is a pre-chosen bounding box shape used as a starting guess.
+YOLOv3 predicts boxes at multiple grid scales, and each grid cell has anchor-based predictions.

 ```
 # anchors across different grid sizes